LeoCain/MASS_EXO/README.md

 This may take a little while to boot up, but eventually the UI should appear.

 ### UI usage guide:
+The UI boots up as a separate window - there are no buttons but the view can be moved by dragging the screen using your mouse.
+There are also some key commands:

+spacebar: Start/stop simulation.

+R: Restart simulation.

+O: Toggle between basic box model and skeleton render model.

+F: Follow the model with the viewer.

+S: step the simulation forward once.

+## Repository Summary

+### Top-Level Directory Summary
+**Exo_agent:** Contains all the files needed to train, run and render the exoskeleton agent within the MASS simulation environment.
+Also contains folders for raw csv data and plots.

+**Thesis_Folder:** Contains plots from different simulation that have been run (for both the MASS SIM, and the exoskeleton agent SIM).

+**core:** Contains most of the functional code for the MASS simulation, including environment initialisation and stepping, reward calculations, etc.

+**data:** Contains metadata files, skeletal and muscular XML config files, BVH motion reference files, and object files for the skeleton.

+**png:** Directory that the MASS reward function progression graph is saved to.

+**python:** Contains most of the functional code for running the MASS training algorithm.

+**render:** Contains the main loop code for the MASS simulation, and the software for rendering it.

 ## Model Creation & Retargeting (This module is ongoing project.)